 When I was thinking about how to soothe her itchy skin from an external perspective, my mind went to the products we use when bathing her.
 I love this post over on the Herbal Academy called DIY Herbal Pet Shampoo and Rinse for Healthy Skin & Fur.
 It shares a recipe for a dry shampoo powder and herbal skin rinse.
 We already use these recipes consistently when bathing her, and they seem to work well.

-However, when she gets like she is now where she’s rubbing raw spots on her skin, I know she needs a little extra support directly on the itchy spots.
+However, when she gets like she is now, where she’s rubbing raw spots on her skin, I know she needs a little extra support directly on the itchy spots.
 I immediately thought of the itch salve I make for my kids to help with bug bites and rashes.
-However, it contains essential oils—something I’m not too knowledgeable about when it comes to animals.
+However, it contains essential oils—something I’m not very knowledgeable about regarding animals.

 Itchy Skin Relief Spray for Dogs